greylord1996/MAP/README.md

-There are installers for Windows and Ubuntu/Debian ([see releases](https://github.com/greylord1996/MAP/releases)).
-You can just download appropriate installer and run it ignoring all steps below.

 ## How to deploy it:

 First of all, you should have ```python 3.x``` to work with this project.
 The recommended version of Python is ```3.6```.